The ecological crusher and olive growing in Liguria: two thousand years of history.

 Image 1: Roman villa of the old Varignano- Portovenere

 The ancient map of the Lower Lunigiana conserved in the State Archive of Genoa shows the olive groves of St. Stephen of Magra and an oil mill, cited as “Molino di Ponzano”, located on an artificial gorge – now incorporated in the Lunense Canal – right where it stands now the Lucchi and Guastalli crusher

 We were the first in Liguria to completely recycle the by-products: after the extraction of olive oil, the pits are recovered as ecological fuel and the pomace is intended for the production of electricity at biogas plants.

 Image 2: The Via Francigena and the Molino di Ponzano

-Two thousand years of history combined with the same goal: to get a high quality product with the utmost respect for the environment.
-That is why today, as of yesterday, we can reasonably talk about “Ecological Oil”.
+Two thousand years of history united by the same objective: to obtain a product of great quality with the utmost respect for the environment.
+Today like yesterday, we can rightly speak of “Ecological Oil Mill”.